kronicle-tech/kronicle-website/content/en/docs/plugins/graphql.md

 ## Adding GraphQL schema details to a kronicle.yaml metadata file

-GraphQL schemas can be set in a `/kronicle.yaml` in a Git repo:
+GraphQL schemas can be set in a `/kronicle.yaml` file in a Git repo:

 ```yaml
 components: